chr26195/GKD/README.md

 ### Use the Code

 - Install the required package according to `requirements.txt`.
-- Download the datasets into folder `/data` or specify your own path.
+- Download the datasets into folder `/data` or specify your own data path in `parse.py`.
 - Pretrain teacher/oracle models using `--mode pretrain --dist_mode no --save_model` / `--mode pretrain --dist_mode no --save_model --oracle`.
 Pretrained models will be saved in `/saved_models`
 - Train student models, e.g., using `python main.py --mode train --dataset cora --rand_split --priv_type edge --priv_ratio 0.5 --dist_mode gkd --kernel sigmoid` and specifying other hyperparameters listed in `parse.py`